-Beyond the basics, Weichert also offers streamlined services for mortgages, title and closing services, home insurance, title insurance, home inspections, home protection plans, property management services, relocation/expatriate tax preparation and advisory services, real estate education classes, corporate housing solutions, and corporate relocation services.
+The chain also offers streamlined services for mortgages, title and closing services, home insurance, title insurance, home inspections, home protection plans, property management services, relocation/expatriate tax preparation and advisory services, corporate housing solutions, and corporate relocation services.

-This company currently ranks #103 (up from last year’s position of #139) on Entrepreneur magazine’s Franchise 500 list.
-Founded in New Jersey in 1969 by Jim Weichert but only franchising since 2000, the number of locations has increased in recent years from 369 in 2013 to the current total of 479, 131 of which are company-owned and all of which are located in the U.S.
+Founded by Jim Weichert in Chatham, New Jersey in 1969 but only franchising since 2000, the number of locations has increased in recent years from 369 in 2013 to the current total of 477 (a loss of two from the previous year’s total), 126 of which are company-owned and all are located in the US.

-This company currently ranks #130 (a big jump up from last year’s position of #230) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 2005 and franchising since 2012, the number of locations has climbed since then from 16 in 2012 to the current total of 148 (up from last year’s total of 120), 18 of which are company-owned and two of which are located outside the U.S.
+Founded in 2005 and franchising since 2012, the number of locations has climbed since then from 16 in 2012 to the current total of 206 (up by 53 from the previous year’s total), of which 13 are company-owned and three are located outside the US.

 An Important Note About Our Methodology